jeffreymorganio/d3-network-metrics-explorer/README.md

 ## Tabulating the Network Metrics

-The tablular view of the network metrics is built with D3 using the centrality measure values for each node in `kkg.json` to populate the table and the array of centrality measure names in `centrality-measures.json` to name the columns.
+The tabular view of the network metrics is built with D3 using the centrality measure values for each node in `kkg.json` to populate the table and the array of centrality measure names in `centrality-measures.json` to name the columns.

 ## Coordinating the Views